Confronting a Prejudicial Aversion to the Historic Extent of the Ancient Jewish State

 For example, God disallowed Moses (then 120 years old - Deuteronomy 34:7) to enter the land of milk and honey.
-Likewise, others as old, older or slighly younger (e.g., Mariam, Aaron, etc) were allowed to perish (Numbers 20:1 comp.
+Likewise, others as old, older, or slightly younger (e.g., Mariam, Aaron, etc) were allowed to perish (Numbers 20:1 comp.
 Exodus 2:4).
-But Joshua and Caleb, who were both above eighty years old, went into the Promised Land, but concerning the first century, there is no proof God killed everyone from the generation of Jesus' day on or by A.D.70, far from it!
+But Joshua and Caleb, who were both above eighty years old, went into the Promised Land, but concerning the first century, there is no proof God killed everyone from the generation of Jesus' day on or by A.D.70—far from it!

-Instead, as Luke 21:24 and Romans 11:25-26 indicates, God gave the survivors a SECOND CHANCE before they became liable to judgment, punishment and cutting off in the blast of events that saw the end of the Jewish State (Revelation 20:8-9).
+Instead, as Luke 21:24 and Romans 11:25-26 indicate, God gave the survivors a SECOND CHANCE before they became liable to judgment, punishment, and cutting off in the blast of events that saw the end of the Jewish State (Revelation 20:8-9).
 Josephus, himself, tells us that ninety-seven thousand people were carried away into the Roman Empire as captives when the holy city fell.2

 The Main Talk

-In the main body of this talk I want to sketch an argument and present old and new reasons why Christians are better off leaving behind Max R. King's and Full Preterism's paradigm of Revelation chapter 20 as it is self-contradictory and satisfies ideological imperatives, but comes nowhere near the realities of the path of Jewish salvation history as it rolled forth sanguinly from the Masada disaster, through the reigns of Domitian and Nerva.
-While we hear of no significant disturbances in the reigns of Domition and his successor, Jewish history quickly turned extremely turbulent again under Trajan's watch and, finally, blossomed into the largest and most audacious insurrection this world has ever seen under that infamous debacle fomented by Simon Bar Kokhba in the eighteenth year the reign of Hadrian.
+In the main body of this talk, I want to sketch an argument and present old and new reasons why Christians are better off leaving behind Brother King's and Full Preterism's paradigm of Revelation chapter 20 as it is self-contradictory and satisfies ideological imperatives but comes nowhere near the realities of the path of Jewish salvation history as it rolled forth sanguinely from the Masada disaster, through the reigns of Domitian and Nerva.
+While we hear of no significant disturbances in the reigns of Domitian and his successor, Jewish history quickly turned extremely turbulent again under Trajan's watch and, finally, blossomed into the largest and most audacious insurrection this world has ever seen under that infamous debacle fomented by Simon Bar Kokhba in the eighteenth year the reign of Hadrian.